Skip to content

 Why Partial Updates?

-2. Better Performance - Less data transfer and faster processing
+2. Faster updates — less data to transfer and process

-4. Concurrent Safety - Multiple clients can update different fields without conflicts
+4. Safer concurrent edits — different clients can update different fields with fewer collisions

 • Larger payloads